micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-31-rashi_en.md

 <b>They were handed over.</b> This informs you of the praiseworthiness of the shepherds of Yisroel, of how cherished they are by Yisroel.
 Before they heard about his death, what did he say? “a while more and they will stone me”!
 Yet, when they heard that the death of Moshe depended on the vengeance against Midian, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>they refused to go until they were handed over, against their wishes.

 ### passuk 6
 <b>Them, and Pinchas.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that Pinchas was equivalent to all of them.
 But <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>why did Pinchas go, while Elozor did not?
 The Holy One, Blessed is He, said, “The one who began the <i>mitzvah</i> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>by executing Kozbi, the daughter of Tzur, should complete it.”
-Another interpretation: He sought to avenge Yossef, his maternal forefather, as it is said, “the Midianites sold him. . .”
-How is it derived that the mother of Pinchas was [descended] from Yossef?
+Another interpretation: He sought to avenge Yoseif, his maternal forefather, as it is said, “the Midianites sold him. . .”
+How is it derived that the mother of Pinchas was [descended] from Yoseif?
 Since it is said, “of the daughters of Putiel (פּוּטִיאֵל).”
-Of the children of Yisro, who fattened (פִּיטֵם) calves for idol worship, and of the children of Yossef, who scorned (פִּטְפֵּט) his evil inclination.
+Of the children of Yisro, who fattened (פִּיטֵם) calves for idol worship, and of the children of Yoseif, who scorned (פִּטְפֵּט) his evil inclination.
 Another interpretation: He was annointed for warfare.
 <b>With the sacred vessels.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This refers to the Ark and the Golden Headplate.
 Because Bil’am accompanied them, and caused the Midianite kings to fly through sorcery, he himself flying with them, he [Pinchas] displayed the Golden Headplate to them, in which the Divine Name was engraved, and they fell.
 This is why it is said, “. . .on those they had slain,” concerning the Midianite kings — they fell from the air on the slain ones.
 Similarly, concerning Bil’am, it is written, “. . .upon those they had slain” in the book of Yehoshua.
 <b>In his hand.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In his possession.
 Similarly, “he took his entire country מִיָדוֹ, from his possession.”